 3 class hrs and 2 lab hrs/wk, 4 cr.
 Stellar coordinates, the nature of light and the spectroscope, and the birth and death of stars.
 Lab demonstrations illustrate physical principles of the stellar system.
-Lab fee, \$4.
 Prerequisite: MTH070 recommended.
-W
+Class fee, \$8.